Is Younique MLM a Scam Pyramid Scheme? – Exposed in My Review!

 The status of Presenters is determined by:

-• Individual Retail Sales (PRS) – are items that you have personally sold.
+• Individual Retail Sales (PRS) – items that you sell.

 When you check out the first line above, a White Presenter earns a payment of 20%.
 It boosts to 30% once you attain the Black Speaker condition.